twinfoundation/rights-management/packages/rights-management-models/docs/reference/interfaces/IPapUpdateRequest.md

 > **policy**: `IOdrlPolicy`

-The policy updates to apply.
+The policy to update (must include uid).